 It turns out, there are a lot of different ways you can promote your channel or create content that builds your social following, so I set myself a challenge to come up with as many ways as possible to advertise and market your stream.

 We’ve finished with 41 different ways.
-It’s a bit of a long list so I have broken it down into four different sections:
+As it is a bit of a long list I have broken it down into four different sections:

 If you have any other ideas, do let me know on Twitter!

 I’m imagining you’ve already got a webcam or a camera which you are using to stream to Twitch.
 Use it when you’re not live to create additional content, call-to-actions or short video clips to use instead of “going live” tweets with a selfie.

 The majority of you will have mobile phones with amazing camera’s, you never need a big, expensive DSLR camera to make good quality content, you just need a good idea and the patience to make it.